-We conducted a good faith reasonable country of origin inquiry ("RCOI") designed to determine whether any of the 3TG in our in-scope products originated in the Covered Countries and whether any of the 3TG may be from recycled or scrap sources.
-The Company also exercised due diligence on the source and chain of custody of the 3TG.
+Following our scoping determination, we conducted a good faith "reasonable country of origin inquiry" within the meaning of the Conflict Minerals Rule ("RCOI") designed to determine whether any of the 3TG in our in-scope products originated in the Covered Countries or are from recycled or scrap sources.
+Based on the results of its RCOI, we also exercised due diligence on the source and chain of custody of the necessary 3TG in the Covered Products.

 As indicated above, we are a purchaser of electronic components that contain 3TG.
-As such, we are many steps downstream in the mineral supply chain from smelters and refiners and there are many third parties in the supply chain between our ultimate manufacture of the Covered Products and the original sources of 3TG.
+As such, we are many steps downstream in the mineral supply chain from smelters, refiners and mines.
 In this regard, we do not purchase 3TG directly from mines, smelters or refiners.
-We rely on our direct suppliers to assist us with our reasonable country of origin inquiry and due diligence efforts, including the identification of smelters and refiners, for the 3TG contained in the components they supply to us.
+We rely on our direct suppliers to assist us with our RCOI and due diligence efforts, including the identification of smelters and refiners, for the 3TG contained in the components they supply to us.
 The methods we used to try to determine the origin of the 3TG in the Covered Products included:

-- (i) sending letters to our direct suppliers and explaining the Rule; - (ii) soliciting survey responses from relevant suppliers of components of the Covered Products, using the Conflict Minerals Reporting Template ("CMRT") designed by the Conflict Free Sourcing Initiative ("CFSI"); - (iii) sending reminders to suppliers who did not respond to our requests for information; - (iv) reviewing responses we received from our suppliers, including for plausibility, consistency and gaps, and following up with them to obtain clarifications or additional information; and - (v) reviewing published material related to 3TG on certain of our suppliers' websites, to obtain information on their policies and diligence processes.
+- sending letters to our direct suppliers explaining the Rule; - (ii) soliciting survey responses from relevant suppliers of components of the Covered Products, using the Conflict Minerals Reporting Template ("CMRT") designed by the Responsible Minerals Initiative ("RMI"); - (iii) sending reminders to suppliers who did not respond to our requests for information; - (iv) reviewing responses we received from our suppliers, including for plausibility, consistency and gaps, and following up with them to obtain clarifications or additional information; and - (v) reviewing published material related to 3TG on certain of our suppliers' websites, to obtain information on their policies and diligence processes.